Titration Curve Of Diprotic Acid

 Half-Equivalence Points:

 The half-equivalence points are points where exactly half of the protons have been neutralized in each step.
-At these points, the pH is numerically equal to the respective pKa values (pH = pKa1 at the first half-equivalence point and pH = pKa2 at the second half-equivalence point).
+Day to day, at these points, the pH is numerically equal to the respective pKa values (pH = pKa1 at the first half-equivalence point and pH = pKa2 at the second half-equivalence point).
 This is a direct consequence of the Henderson-Hasselbalch equation.

 The Shape of the Titration Curve